vinceanalytics/vince/README.md

 ## What ?

-`vice` is a modern server for collecting and analyzing website analytics. `vince` focuses on modern web application development by emphasizing easy of use for both deployment, maintenance and integration with existing infrastructure.
+`vince` is a modern server for collecting and analyzing website analytics. `vince` focuses on modern web application development by emphasizing easy of use for both deployment, maintenance and integration with existing infrastructure.

 ## Why ?